Stage Information for SCLC

 No universally accepted definition of this term is available.
 Limited-stage disease (LD) SCLC is confined to the hemithorax of origin, the mediastinum, or the supraclavicular nodes, which can be encompassed within a tolerable radiation therapy port.

-Staging procedures for SCLC are important in distinguishing patients with disease limited to their thorax from those with distant metastases.
+Staging procedures for SCLC are important to distinguish patients with disease limited to their thorax from those with distant metastases.
 At the time of initial diagnosis, approximately two-thirds of patients with SCLC have clinical evidence of metastases; most of the remaining patients have clinical evidence of extensive nodal involvement in the hilar, mediastinal, and sometimes supraclavicular regions.

 Determining the stage of cancer allows an assessment of prognosis and a determination of treatment, particularly when chest radiation therapy or surgical excision is added to chemotherapy for patients with LD.
 If ED is confirmed, further evaluation should be individualized according to the signs and symptoms unique to the individual patient.
 Standard staging procedures include the following: